versae/qbe/README.rst

 git::

   $ git clone git://github.com/versae/qbe.git
-  $ copy -r qbe/django_qbe /path/to/your/project
+  $ cp -r qbe/django_qbe /path/to/your/project

 And adding to the project settings::